legendecas/require-esm-loader/README.md

 The available two options are:
 1. Define dual-exports,
-2. Define a "module-sync" entrypoint.
+2. Define a "module-sync" entrypoint,
+3. Always use "default" entrypoint.

 Non-dual package entrypoints:
 - `@hyperse/ts-node/register`: ESM only